 Some GWR stock designed to run with passenger trains or at express speeds was classed as 'Non-passenger-carrying coaching stock' (NPCCS).
 They are commonly called 'brown vehicles', reflecting their livery, although this is somewhat of a misnomer, since not all types of NPCCS were always brown.
 The diagrams for these vehicles were in the passenger diagram series.
 The vehicles covered a variety of types: horse boxes, carriage trucks, fish trucks, milk vans ('Siphons'), fish vans, 'special' cattle wagons and some fruit vans.

 The other complicating factor in the 1912–1920 period was the c 1915 reclassification and renumbering of some fish and fruit freight vehicles into the passenger stock lists.
 The reclassification, primarily a Paddington accountancy dodge, did not lead to all its implications being observed by the paint shops at Swindon, especially during the economic and resource climate of World War I – as with any stock, vehicles were not called in for a full repaint if their condition did not warrant it.
 The output of Swindon's coach shops, in both construction and repainting terms, was minimal during WWI, many of the staff having gone to the war or employed on more pressing war production, and there seems to be no evidence of the transferred vehicles being renumbered, let alone reliveried, at the time of their transfer.
 It is likely that repainting of the transferred vehicles did not commence until some time after the war, and the longer Y3 diagram Fruits were being painted in brown by 1920.
 Jack Slinn's Great Western Way (HMRS) is perhaps a little contradictory over the question of the 'brown vehicles' receiving crimson lake, and discusses the question at some length, but concludes there is considerable doubt whether more than a small minority of these reclassified vehicles actually received the official passenger livery of the day.
+An example of a Y2 fruit van transition from grey to brown livery is given in Fruit Van 47886/2356.

 Special cattle wagons (code 'Beetle') diagrams W4 and W7, which had been painted grey when built, were reclassified into the passenger stock lists in 1927, and painted brown, with black ends.
 Subsequent special cattle wagon diagrams W13 and W14 were built after 1927, and were always numbered in the passenger stock lists and painted the same.